Quick Tips File

 table name using subquery

-set a value for the ARRAYSIZE parameter.
-This determines the number of
+to set a value for the ARRAYSIZE parameter.
+This determines the

-records that will be retrieved in each "batch".
-The COPY COMMIT
+number of records that will be retrieved in each "batch".
+The COPY

-parameter tells SQL*PLUS how many batches should be committed at one
+COMMIT parameter tells SQL*PLUS how many batches should be

 SET COPYCOMMIT 1;